 Spouses do not have to be in love for the marriage to be legitimate.
 If a poor woman or man marries a wealthy US citizen for money instead of for love, under the law that is not considered to be marriage fraud..

 Likewise, so called “arranged marriages”, where the parents of the bride and groom convince them to marry, are not considered fraudulent.
 Marriages between older people who marry for “companionship” instead of for love are also considered legitimate.

 However, when you are applying for a fianceé visa, the immigration officer who will interview the fiancé in their home country, may expect an engaged couple to actually be in love.

-However, the officer will know that it is not that unusual for an older man to have a perfectly legitimate marriage with a much younger woman, and that physically unattractive men often marry beautiful women.
+However, the officer will know that it is not that unusual for an older man to have a perfectly legitimate marriage with a much younger woman, and that physically unattractive men often marry physically attractive or even beautiful women.

 But situations where the wife is much older than the husband, or where the husband and wife belong to religions that are diametrically opposed to one another, may raise some suspicion.

 On the other hand, if the couple have been married for along time , or if they have children together, it is much less likely that the immigration officer will suspect marriage fraud.